A fir tree in the living room

 Christmas cannot be imagined without a Christmas tree.
 But the Christmas tree is a relatively new tradition in Denmark.
 Now the Christmas tree fills our Christmas traditions, songs and stories.

 Welcoming a Christmas tree inside is a relatively new tradition.
 In fact, it is not much more than 200 years ago that the first Christmas tree in Denmark was lit.
 Before the Christmas tree took over living rooms for Christmas, it was not unusual to have a fir tree in the home.
-In the past, spruce was used as a decoration in the winter months because, with its evergreen color, it brought back memories of a greener time and was a symbol of eternal life.
+In the past, spruce was used as a decoration in the winter months because, with its evergreen colour, it brought back memories of a greener time and was a symbol of eternal life.

 Cultural import from Germany